Galvontyr/Course-Project/README.md

 34                                 to = c("Walking", "Walking Up", "Walking Down",
 35                                        "Sitting", "Standing", "Laying"))
 ```
-To make our data look more organized, we sort the values of "Subject" and "Activity"
+To make our data look more organized, we sort the data by "Subject" and then by "Activity"
 ```r
 38 theone <- arrange(theone, Subject, Activity)
 ```